 It likely boils down to two key factors: affordability and credit rating.

 It makes sense, too.
-Your Chapter 13 payment was was based on your household bills and your income.
+Your Chapter 13 payment was based on your household bills and your income.
 What is left over is routed to your creditors.
-The trustees overseeing such cases rarely give much extra leg room for additional expenses, and that includes a credit card balance.
+The trustees overseeing such cases rarely give much extra legroom for additional expenses, and that includes a credit card balance.

 Mind that creditors also see and may judge the activity that led to the bankruptcy in the first place.
 All derogatory information that preceded it and that remains on your credit report is apparent.
-Evidence of late payments, collection accounts, monitory judgments, defaulted student loans, and debts not included in the bankruptcy can scare off a lender fast.
+Evidence of late payments, collection accounts, monetary judgments, defaulted student loans and debts not included in the bankruptcy can scare off a lender fast.

-Regarding secured credit cards, typically they are a great way for people with damaged credit to get back in business.
-The money you put down as collateral reduces the issuers risk, since they can simply claim the funds on hold in case of default.
-However they still have standards, and for the stated reasons, you’re not meeting them at this stage.
+Regarding secured credit cards, typically, they are a great way for people with damaged credit to get back in business.
+The money you put down as collateral reduces the issuer’s risk since it can simply claim the funds on hold in case of default.
+However, the issuer still has standards, and for the stated reasons, you’re not meeting them at this stage.

 No fear, though, Sherri.
-Eventually you will be eligible for a secured card.
+Eventually, you will be eligible for a secured card.
 And after that, one that requires no deposit.
 In the meantime, you could also look into being an authorized user on a friend or relative’s account.
 Be aware, though, that any credit mishap on their part could also reflect on you.